yuchenlin/rebiber/README.md

 # Rebiber: A tool for normalizing bibtex with official info.

-We often cite papers using their arXiv info without noting that they are already __PUBLISHED__ in some conferences suach as ACL, EMNLP, ICLR or AAAI.
+We often cite papers using their arXiv info without noting that they are already __PUBLISHED__ in some conferences suach as ACL, EMNLP, NAACL, ICLR or AAAI.
 These noisy bib entries might violate rules for submissions or camera-ready versions.
-Rebiber is a simple python tool to fix them , according to the official format from the full ACL anthology or DBLP (for ICLR and other conferences)!
+Rebiber is a simple tool in Python to fix them automatically, based on their official information from the full ACL anthology and DBLP (for ICLR and other conferences)!

 ## Get started